Table of contents

 You also need to be willing to continue learning as more knowledge about this disease is being uncovered on an ongoing basis.

-The U.S. Bureau of Labor Statistics reports that substance use disorder counseling jobs are projected to grow by 25 percent in the next decade, much faster than most industries.
+The U.S. Bureau of Labor Statistics, as of December 2020, reports that substance use disorder counseling jobs are projected to grow by 25 percent in the next decade, much faster than most industries.
 As more people seek help for addictions, job opportunities will continue to arise.

 The job opportunities are exploding, so there has never been a better time to become an alcohol and drug counselor, also known as a substance use disorder counselor.